fabiosenracorrea/dynamodb-provider/docs/single-table/configuration.md

 Index configuration for entity type identification.
 Required for `listType`, `listAllFromType`, `findTableItem`, and `filterTableItens` methods.

+Treat this as your "table name" column.
+While we do recommend creating an Index to easily manage all your entities, you can get by configuring it just to have the column set up on every item.
+It is **strongly recommended** to mark items by their type as single table's best practices.

 ```typescript
 typeIndex: {
   partitionKey: string;         // Column name for type identifier